ej-shafran/compile-mode.nvim/README.md

 <!-- panvimdoc-ignore-end -->

 Table of options to pass into `baleia.setup()`.
-Defaults to an empty table
+Defaults to an empty table.

 <!-- panvimdoc-include-comment
 baleia_options